 You can download OverSight on developer’s website.

 One of the best content blockers for Mac is 1Blocker.
 It blocks annoying ads in web browser to save data on limited mobile Internet plans and speeding-up loading time.
 No one love ads, not just because they are annoying, but it may affect security of your computer, because online ads may serve you a malware.
 And many corporations track your behavior on Internet.
-Apple released Intelligent Tracking Prevention to protect your privacy against tracking and with great ad-blocking services like 1Blocker is browsing through web more secure.
+Apple released Intelligent Tracking Prevention to protect your privacy against tracking and with great ad-blocking services like 1Blocker is browsing the web more secure.
 1Blocker can stop cryptocurrency mining scripts, which are present on thousands of websites.
 1Blocker is made by independent developers and it won’t adapt model like popular AdBlock -> pay us money and we will pass your ads.
 Also, an iOS counterpart of 1Blocker is available with iCloud sync for all your settings and custom-created lists (including whitelists).

 You can download 1Blocker on the Mac App Store: